jedinym/sqc-text/main.typ

 highest number of replicas that can be provisioned in the _Kubernetes_ project, while fitting into quota memory limits. @figure-scaling shows that with the increasing number of replicas, the time spent on multiple structure validations drops rapidly.
+Scaling replicas further is possible, the limiting factor is the resource quota in the _Kubernetes_ cluster.

 #figure(
   image("img/replica-perf.png"),
-  caption: "Time spent on validating 30 183d structures plotted against the number of SQC validation service replicas."
+  caption: "Time spent on validating 30 183d structures (PDB id 183d) plotted against the number of SQC validation service replicas."
 ) <figure-scaling>

-== API
-Compare API access to PDB methods.

 == Validation Results
-Cry about different results and inaccessible reference data.
+Certain validations performed by MolProbity are heavily influenced by reference data.
+Unfortunately, the datasets used by PDB are not publicly available.
+After an email inquiry, PDB referred us to the MolProbity paper from 2017
+@molprobity-more-data.
+According to this paper, MolProbity in the PDB pipeline should be using the data provided by the Richardson Laboratory at Duke University.
+However, even after using their datasets from GitHub, some validations produced slightly different results.
+Without access to the specific files used by PDB, it is difficult to determine the cause of these discrepancies.

+#pagebreak()
 = Conclusion
+In this thesis, we aimed to reimplement parts of the PDB validation pipeline to improve the throughput of structure validation.
+By utilizing modern cloud technologies, we developed an easily scalable solution hosted in the _MetaCentrum_ virtual organization, that can be simply accessed using a Python library.
+Additionally, the service defines an output schema, which makes it easy to take advantage of.
+The deployment is fully automated and

 == Future plans
 // TODO: higher project quota, automatic scaling, REST API